Benefits of Garlic Eaten Daily

 Other benefits of garlic

-In addition to everything we’ve described above, here are some additional reasons you should choose garlic:
+In addition to everything mentioned above, here are some additional reasons you should choose garlic:

-- It prevents cancers of the stomach, esophagus, and colon
+- Prevent cancers of the stomach, esophagus, and colon

-- It improves joint health (for example, in people with arthritis)
+- Improve your joint health (for example, in people with arthritis)

 - It opens the lungs

-- It helps avoid kidney or urinary tract problems
+- Help prevent kidney or urinary tract problems

 - It helps optimal liver function

-- It reduces uric acid levels, which can lead to gout and rheumatism
+- Reduce uric acid levels, which can lead to gout and rheumatism

 - It helps treat varicose veins

 Garlic contains a lot of compounds.
-Some of them are active in the raw state and others need heat to “activate.”
-When you’re consuming garlic to prevent cancer, for example, it’s recommended to cook it.
+Some of them are active in the raw state and others need to be heated in order to “activate.”
+When you’re consuming garlic to help prevent cancer, for example, it’s recommended to cook it.

-One technique that prevents the loss of most nutrients if you’re planning to cook garlic is to first chop it and let it sit for 45 minutes.
-This activates the allicin and keeps it from being destroyed when you cook it.
+If you’re planning to cook garlic, one technique that prevents the loss of most nutrients is to first chop the garlic and let it sit for 45 minutes.
+This activates the allicin and keeps it from being destroyed when cooked.
 This means that you get the same benefits whether you eat it raw or cooked.

 Eat four garlic cloves a day and become more attractive

-According to a study done by the Scottish University of Stirling, men who ate garlic were considered more attractive to the study’s female participants.
+According to a study done by the Scottish University of Stirling, men who eat garlic were considered more attractive to females participants.
 Why is that?

 It all has to do with the aroma that’s expelled through the skin.

-To carry out the study the researchers divided male volunteers into three groups: one ate raw garlic, the second took garlic capsules, and the third had no garlic at all.
+Researchers conducted this study by dividing male volunteers into three groups: one ate raw garlic, the second took garlic capsules, and the third had no garlic at all.

-After some exercise they asked the men to dry off their perspiration with a towel.
-A group of women indicated the perceived levels of attractiveness, masculinity, and sympathy from smelling the towels.
+After doing some exercise, they asked the men to dry off their sweat with a towel.
+Then a group of women indicated the perceived levels of attractiveness, masculinity, and sympathy from smelling the towels.